Note: This board meeting occurred in the past. Browse for upcoming board meetings.

-A District and Community Relations Committee meeting of the Board of Education (BOE) of Albuquerque Public Schools (APS) was held Wednesday, March 26, 2014, beginning at 5:00 p.m., in the DeLayo Martin Community Room, Alice and Bruce King Educational Complex, 6400 Uptown Blvd.
+A Board of Education meeting of Albuquerque Public Schools was held Wednesday, June 4, 2014, beginning at 5:00 p.m. in the John Milne Community Board Room, Alice and Bruce King Educational Complex, 6400 Uptown Blvd.
 NE.

 I. Call to Order